Andy-yun-liang/Crimes_Vancouver/README.md

 ### Background
 I have lived in Vancouver for the majority of my adolescence, splitting the other half with Hong Kong.
 I have been recently wondering where I would settle down as graduation is approaching soon.
 One of the most important factors on my list when choosing a city asides from transportation, food and job opportunities is safety.
-In this analysis I will try to answer the following questions regarding safety in the city of Vancouver:
+In this analysis I will be using the open data collected in 2020 to answer the following questions regarding the safety in the city of Vancouver:

 1. What's the most prevalent type of crime?
 2. What's the most crime intensive community?